Gurpreet06/Wifi-Crack/README.md

 #### PKMID Attack
 PKMID Attack mode is for wireless networks that do not have associated clients, and it tries to obtain a PMKID.

+#### Deauthentication attack
+Deauthentication attack is used against wireless connections.
+It is like a denial-of-service, abruptly rendering networks temporarily inactive.

 ## Examples of How To Use
 The program has 2 parameters, the first parameter "-n" to specify the name of the network card.